datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 C) You make a copy of the repository on your GitHub account
 C) You make a copy of someone else's repository on your GitHub account
-o) You make a copy of the repository on rstudio.cloud
+o) You make a copy of the repository on RStudio Cloud
 o) You make a copy of the repository on the other user's GitHub account
 o) You push your changes to the other user's GitHub account
 o) You send a request for a change to the other user's GitHub account